mattrussell2/gradescope-autograder/README.md

 ```
 At this point the runner will start running.

-You can exit out of the terminal, and due to the system configuration, this runner will stay alive.
+You can exit out of the terminal, and due to the system configuration this runner will stay alive.
 Now refresh the web page in the gitlab interface and expand the `runners` section again - you should see your runner available. **One thing to ensure - select the pencil icon next to the runner name, and make sure `Run untagged jobs` is checked.
 Good!** Now, Go back to the CI/CD settings, and expand the `variables` section.
 Add 2 variables here.

 | Variable Key  |    <div style="width:295px">Example Value</div> | Purpose |
 |----------|--------------------|------|